 Dr. Paul’s Vax Facts

-If you haven’t been vaccinated yet, if you have concerns, if you have questions… we encourage you to read on.
-A series of articles about the COVID-19 vaccine will be shared here over the coming days and weeks.
+If you haven’t been vaccinated yet, if you have concerns, if you have questions… we encourage you to read this series of articles about the COVID-19 vaccine.

 With his first Vax Facts, Dr. Paul tackles Containing the Fourth Wave with Increased Rates of Fully Vaccinated Residents.